LucasJMO/E6Plus/classes/Rogue.md

 **Damage Reduction**: A rogue gains damage reduction 2/-.
 This ability may be selected up to 3 times.

 **Dark Caster**: A rogue can learn a spell of 2nd level or lower and cast it a number of times per day equal to rogue level divided by spell level.
 Save DC is 10 + spell level + Charisma modifier.
 Treat rogue level as caster level.
+This ability may be selected unlimited times.

 **Defensive Roll**: If an attack (from a weapon or some other blow) would reduce a rogue to 0 or fewer hit points.
 The rogue may attempt a reflex saving throw (DC = damage dealt).
 If the save succeeds, he takes only half damage from the blow.